Eco-capitalism: Genuine progress indicator

-Criticisms
+Criticism and responses

 A fundamental criticism of the eco-capitalist idea rests on the idea that the commodification of nature and environmental services plus the principles of growth economics and sustainability cannot (easily) coexist.

 A majority of the criticisms from traditionally unregulated capitalism is due to eco-capitalism's increased regulation.
-Pollution credits (as a means for regulating greenhouse gas emissions) is traditionally at odds with economically conservative ideologies.
+Pollution credits (as a means for regulating greenhouse gas emissions) is traditionally at odds with economically laissez-faire ideologies.
 Elements of unregulated capitalism prefer environmental issues to be addressed by individuals who may allocate their own income and wealth, oppose the commodification of by-products like carbon emissions, and emphasize positive incentives to maintain resources through free-market competition and entrepreneurship.

 Proponents of eco-capitalism view environmental reform like pollution credits as a more transformative and progressive system.
 According to these proponents, since free market capitalism as inherently expansionist in tendency, ignoring environmental responsibility is a danger to the environment.
 Approximately 36% of Americans are deeply concerned about climate issues.
 Proponents of eco-capitalism typically favor political environmentalism, which emphasizes negative incentives like regulation and taxes to encourage the conservation of resources and prevent environmental harm.

 Political theorist Antonio Gramsci cites theories of common sense, which suggests that, in general, free market capitalism absent of environmental reform, is ingrained in the minds of its members as the only viable and successful form of economic organization through cultural hegemony.
 Therefore, the proposal of any alternate economic system, like eco-capitalism, must overcome the predominant common sense and economic status quo in order to develop opposing theories.
 Nonetheless, movements in the United States and abroad have continued to push for reforms to protect the environment in current capitalistic systems.

-Another political theorist, Daniel Tanuro, explains in his book, Green Capitalism: Why it Can't Work, that for green capitalism to be successful, it would have to replace current mainstream capitalism with eco-socialist methods, while defying corporate interests:If by "green capitalism" we understand a system in which the qualitative, social and ecological parameters are taken in account by the numerous competing capitals, that is to say even within economic activity as an endogenous mechanism, then we are completely deluded.
+Another political theorist, Daniel Tanuro, explains in his book Green Capitalism: Why it Can't Work that for green capitalism to be successful, it would have to replace current mainstream capitalism with eco-socialist methods, while defying corporate interests:If by "green capitalism" we understand a system in which the qualitative, social and ecological parameters are taken in account by the numerous competing capitals, that is to say even within economic activity as an endogenous mechanism, then we are completely deluded.
 In fact, we would be talking about a form of capitalism in which the law of value was no longer in operation, which is a contradiction in termsHowever, Tanuro adds that social and economical change to the current capitalist systems is necessary, because technology will invariably increase emissions as manufacturing processes and distribution systems progress.
 Tanuro argues for changes in three areas: